peteroupc/peteroupc.github.io/colorgen.md

 <small><sup id=Note4>(4)</sup> Color perception is influenced by the three things that make color possible:
 - _Light._ For example, natural daylight and sunlight change how they render colors depending on time of day and year, place, and weather.
 - _Objects._ A material's surface properties such as gloss, transparency, haze, and more affect color perception.
 - _Observers._ Different observers "see" colors differently due to aging, culture, defective color vision, personal experience, kind of observer (human, camera, lens, animal, etc.), and more.
-B. MacEvoy documents the [**wide observer variation**](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) even among people with normal color vision.</small>
+B. MacEvoy documents the [**wide observer variation**](http://www.handprint.com/HP/WCL/color2.html#individualdiffs) even among people with normal color vision.

+For a detailed overview on phenomena involving human color vision, see section 9 of Kirk, R., "Standard Colour Spaces", [**FilmLight Technical Note**](https://www.filmlight.ltd.uk/support/documents/other/legacy_tl.php), version 4.0, 2004-2018.</small>

 <small><sup id=Note5>(5)</sup> Standing for long, medium, and short wavelength, respectively.
 It's not quite accurate to speak of "red", "green", and "blue" cones, respectively.</small>